genesiscommunitysuccess/docs/docs/05_operations/02_commands/03_remap.md

 To commit the changes to the database, use the `--commit` argument.

 :::note
-If no changes between the schema files and the current database schema are detected, remap will not perform any action.
+If no changes between the schema files and the current database schema are detected, remap does not perform any further action.
 :::

 ## How it works

 For clarity, we refer here to the schema being used by the database layer as "schema" and the current file system schema as "dictionaries".

 When you initially deploy your application to the platform, `remap` generates the schema from the dictionaries.
-No changes will be required as there is no existing schema.
+No changes will be required, as there is no existing schema.

-The next time you run `remap` this previously generated schema will be compared against the dictionaries to find any changes.
+The next time you run `remap` this previously generated schema is compared with the dictionaries to find any changes.

-Once it has finished the comparison, it will print the change list (see above), and if the "--commit" option was provided, it will attempt to modify the current schema to match the deployed dictionaries.
+Once it has finished the comparison, it prints the change list (see above), and if the `"`--commit` option was provided, it attempts to modify the current schema to match the deployed dictionaries.

-Once generated, `remap` then re-generates code (i.e. database entities and repositories) based on the schema to ensure that the deployed application works as expected.
+Once generated, `remap` then re-generates code (i.e. database entities and repositories), based on the schema to ensure that the deployed application works as expected.
 This step can be time- and memory-consuming, and we have already implemented the option to deploy the generated code directly as part of the application package, instead of relying on remap for re-generating the code every time.

-The `remap` command will return `0` if everything is successful, and any other number if something has gone wrong.
+The `remap` command returns `0` if everything is successful, and any other number if something has gone wrong.

 ### Additional operations